searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_BIGCOMMERCE.md

 ## Create a Category Search Page

+> [!WARNING]
-**Warning:** Before creating this category page, ensure that the url does not already exist by going to `https://[domain]/shop`.
+> Before creating this category page, ensure that the url does not already exist by going to `https://[domain]/shop`.
 If the url is active, alternative paths would be `search` or `ssearch`.

 - Products > Product Categories and click "Create a Category".
 - Set the category details to the following: